perpetualCreations/swbs/source/index.rst

    client.disconnect()

 There is an extended wealth of example scripts under the tests directory of the source Github repository.
 See project homepage for link.
 The ServerClientManagers class comes with example client managers.
+See API reference for more information.

 As mentioned in the Security section, AES encryption/decryption can be disabled by initializing an Instance derivative (Host/Client/Server class) with None as the key parameter.